muritane/coordination-architecture/README.md

 > Any model that assumes influence without a continuous, executable chain of interactions is acausal.

-Assuming that waiting alone causes outcomes is invalid.
-Influence requires signal transmission, interpretation, processing, and response.
+Population-level effects emerge from aggregated local interactions, not from influence without transmission.

 ---

-## 6. Interfaces, Precision, and Semantic Drift
+## 6. Precision, Semantic Drift, and Replacement

 Interfaces guarantee local correctness only.
 Under bounded precision: